Which Grade of Ethanol Should I Use?

 Understanding Vanishing Volumes: Why Water and Ethanol Mixes Do Not Have Additive Volumes

-1. Water molecules form hydrogen bonds with each other, which leaves lots of empty space between the water molecules.
+Water molecules form hydrogen bonds with each other, which leaves “empty” space between the water molecules.
+(Okay, that’s a huge simplification, but you quickly get into quite difficult physics when you read into the properties of states of matter.)

-These two factors mean that when you mix water and ethanol, the ethanol molecules occupy the space between the water molecules.
-A helpful way to visualize this is to think about sand and rocks – if you were to mix 1 liter of each, you wouldn’t get a final volume of 2 liters because the sand would fall between the rocks.
+When you mix water and ethanol, the ethanol molecules molecules occupy some of the space between the water molecules.
+A helpful way to visualize this is to think about sand and rocks—if you were to mix 1 liter of each, you wouldn’t get a final volume of 2 liters because the sand would fall between the rocks.

 References